MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 After you've selected a risk score, a **Model Operating Point Summary** appears that explicitly defines when transactions will be rejected.

 ### Step 3
-In Step 3, name your model operating point, select a status (active or inactive), and create it, using the risk score you previously selected.
+In Step 3, name your model operating point, select a status (active or inactive), and create it based on the risk score you previously selected.

 ## Recommendations